twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment.md

 ## Examples

-Here are a few examples of how to deploy Twofold to different hosting providers:
+Guides for how to deploy your Twofold app to various hosting providers.

 {% deployment-grid %}